jonnyrobots/roberts.work/_posts/2020-02-09-evolution-of-theses-developing-the-core-of-a-strategy.md

 With Azure (and later its [$7.5 billion purchase of GitHub](https://techcrunch.com/2018/06/04/microsoft-has-acquired-github-for-7-5b-in-microsoft-stock/)), Microsoft has pitched itself squarely at developers.
 It no longer cares if you're using their proprietary technology, just that you’re building your application in Azure’s ecosystem.

-The Salesforce product was so successful it was spun out.
+The Salesforce product was so successful it was spun out as a new company.

 ### Designing good software is getting harder

-The Cloud, with its serious computing power and endless data storage provides easy access to automation.
-Combined with a lower barrier of entry to machine learning and artificial intelligence capabilities, the systems being built today are complex, difficult to comprehend and unsurprisingly, difficult to design for.

 The GUI - with its paradigms like buttons, checkboxes and drop-downs - helped ordinary users develop a mental model for using a computer.
 They went on to help user experience designers contribute to the creation of valuable, intuitive software.

 Microsoft released its database engine nearly a decade after Oracle, but caught up quickly by providing a GUI on top.
 Now companies and their armies of software engineers seek automation, and guess what?
 The GUI doesn’t automate.

+The Cloud, with its serious computing power and endless data storage provides easy access to automation.
+Combined with a lower barrier of entry to machine learning and artificial intelligence capabilities, the systems being built today are complex, difficult to comprehend and unsurprisingly, difficult to design for.

 In London, Facebook has a designer-to-developer ratio of 1:50 <sup><a href="#footnotes">[5]</a></sup>.
-While designers were distracted by creating the easy-to-open packaging, developers got on with designing the product; algorithms designed to hold your engagements, but that ended up delivering anxiety-inducing content that makes you angry and compelled to take another drag.
-It is digital cancer.
+While designers are distracted working on the interface, developers get on with designing the real product; algorithms designed to hold your engagement, whatever the cost to your mental health.

-You can’t blame the designers for being stuck at the GUI level when it’s significantly easier to design an intuitive iPhone app than an algorithm that can’t be weaponized.
-For the moment.
+At Google, 300<sup><a href="#footnotes">[6]</a></sup> people work on Material.
+That's the equivalent of a regular company working on design tools.
+Yet when it comes to providing guidance on the design of AI and ML systems, Material is [stuck at guidance for the interface layer](https://material.io/collections/machine-learning/object-detection-live-camera.html#usage).

+Closer to home, I product manage [Flyway](https://flywaydb.org/) and led the R&D team that created [Spawn](https://spawn.cc/) before that.
+These are applications whose constituent parts – APIs and config files – are created for the sole purpose of automating humans out of a process.
+As a former UX designer, these products are difficult to design for in anything but the abstract.

 `v0.3 - complex systems need specialist design tools`